Ableton/aqt-cassowary/README.md

-cassowary
+Cassowary
 =========

-QML binding for the Cassowary library
+QML binding for the Cassowary library.